 A while ago I'd heard, via a mutual friend, that Hana had got married.
 I was honestly pleased for her, but sat on it, not really having an avenue by which to pass on my congratulations, or not even knowing if they'd be welcome?

-So here I am, taking a wild, wild punt, that maybe, one day, Hana might wander by and read this, seeing as she is familiar with my blog (and was the driving force behind getting me to start blogging to begin with - so another thank you, there).
+So here I am, taking a wild, wild punt, that maybe, one day, Hana might wander by and read this, seeing as she is familiar with my blog (as she was the driving force behind getting me to start blogging to begin with - so another thank you, there).

 To that end I sincerely want to wish her my heart-felt congratulations (as belated as they are), and hope that life is being kind to her, and that she and her loved ones are all healthy, happy and enjoying life to the fullest.